Responsible Bird Feeding during HPAI

 2. Hot water and a “natural” soap washing should occur at minimum, weekly to bi-weekly through this time and a soak in water with 10% bleach solution as mentioned above.
 Hummingbird and oriole feeders should be washed every 2-3 days and refilled with fresh nectar solution/jelly/oranges.
 This is especially important during high heat times.
 It has been noted that orioles and hummingbirds may be less impacted by the disease as they tend to group feed less often than other birds.
 This should not deter regular cleaning to deter other pathogens as well as avian flu.

-b) Changing feed to straight safflower and straight nyjer, and straight striped sunflower will also help deter starlings from uncaged feeders.
+3. We continue to recommend using a feeding system that prevents Starlings from eating.
+Starlings are an invasive bully bird, and during this time it will be all the more important to keep them away from feeders.
+Despite being a European bird, they've done exceedingly well in North America.
+Our native songbirds will need all the leg up they can get during this time, and access to food and habitat needs to be minimized for the Starlings so our songbirds have as much chance to excel as possible. a) Caged feeders will prevent the starlings from accessing food. b) Changing feed to straight safflower and straight nyjer, and straight striped sunflower will also help deter starlings from uncaged feeders.
 Most starlings do not eat black oil sunflower in the shell, but we have been hearing from customers that some seem to be adapting to cracking these open.
 Do not mix the stripe, nyjer or safflower with black oil or other seeds.
 Safflower, nyjer and striped sunflower do not repel Starlings, it deters them as they don't like or can't access those seeds.
 Adding seeds they like will only draw them to the feeders.
+4. The ground beneath feeders should be maintained.
+Empty shells should be cleaned up and raked regularly, and the area hosed down on occasion on days with no rain.

-The following links and information was copied from the Facebook Page FeederWatch Canada and are posted for transparency and your own convenient research:
+As for the Highly pathogenic Avian Flu: The following links and information was copied from the Facebook Page FeederWatch Canada and are posted for transparency and your own convenient research:

 Government of Canada website on wild birds and HPAI -